carminecesarano/Fingerprint-Liveness-Detection/README.md

 <img src="img/Immagine1.png" width="100px">
 </div>
 <br />
-the features extraction phase is operated through deep approach, using a VGG19 network pre-added on the dataset 'Imagenet'.
-The successive phases don't differ from the 'Method 1' which however do not allow to improve of much the obtained previous results.
+The features extraction phase is operated through deep approach, using a VGG19 network pre-added on the dataset 'Imagenet'.
+The successive phases don't differ from the 'Method 1', therefore an SVM is still used for the classification phase.
+However, this does not yet allow an improvement in accuracy.

+# Method 3
+This attempt concerns a completely deep approach.
+A neural network is used for both the features extraction phase and the classification phase.
+In particular, a resnet50 is used, and during the tuning the following optimal parameters are found:
+- Epoch: 8
+- Batch size: 16
+- Learning rate: 0.0005 (costant)
+- L2 Regularization: 0.0001
+This approach results in 95% accuracy